-U.S. Energy Information Administration - increase in domestic crude-oil supplies
+U.S. Energy Information Administration report on Domestic crude-oil supplies felldown

 U.S. Energy Information Administration reported increase in domestic crude-oil supplies